 Top 10 Alien books ranked in ascending order.
-The list contains only items that are considered "in universe".
-Any "Making of Books" like Gigers Alien are not included.
+The list contains only books that are considered "in universe".
+Any "Making of Books" like Giger's Alien are not included.
 Graphic novels are also excluded and will appear in an upcoming list.

 The book is a fictional overview of mankind's interaction with the Xenomorph as portrayed the films of the Alien franchise, and also covers the events of Prometheus.
 It helps to build upon the details of the film series, expanding on the characters and events shown therein, and includes numerous digital renderings of the Xenomorph, as well as recreations of in-universe artifacts and documents.

 Alien: Sea of Sorrows is a 2014 novel written by James A. Moore and published by Titan Books.
 A sequel to Alien: Out of the Shadows, the book deals with the rediscovery of dormant Xenomorphs in the abandoned mines of LV-178, which has now been terraformed and renamed New Galveston.
 The Weyland-Yutani Corporation, reformed after the collapse of the United Systems Military, continue their unceasing efforts to weaponize the creatures, eliciting the help of Alan Decker, an unknowing descendant of the long-dead Ellen Ripley.